jflamy/owlcms4/docs/Heroku_Install_Windows.md

     ![090-settingsRightClick](img/LocalInstall/090-settingsRightClick.png)

-  - In the Search box, type "Env" and select the option for the user variables
+  - In the Search box, type "env" and select the option for the user variables

     ![090_settings](img/LocalInstall/090_settings.png)

-  - Define your variable HEROKU_APP with your own application name.
+  - Define your variable HEROKU_APP with your own application name and save

     ![090-Environment Variables](img/LocalInstall/090-EnvironmentVariables.png)

+  - Exit your command shells if any (cmd) and start new ones so the variable is defined